ethmarks/ethmarks.github.io/content/posts/mercator.md

 In reality, Greenland is 14 times smaller than Africa.
 This is because the Mercator Projection makes things bigger based on how far they are from the equator.
 Africa is pretty close to the equator, so it's more or less normally sized.
 Greenland is pretty far from the equator, so it looks absolutely enormous.

 Here's another demo I coded.
-Drag the Greenland around and see how much smaller it gets when you bring it close to the equator?
+Drag Greenland around.
+See how much smaller it gets when you bring it close to the equator?
 The source code for this one is [here](https://github.com/ethmarks/mercator/tree/main/greenland).

 <figure>
 <iframe class="responsive" src="https://ethmarks.github.io/mercator/greenland/" title="The True Size of Greenland" ></iframe>